DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Balmung gritted his teeth in anger at being rebutted by her directly.

-Rikugen Kyouko presented the threat of cryptids from on behalf of spirits.
+Rikugen Kyouko presented the threat of cryptids on behalf of spirits.
 So for her talk was over.
 Rest was up to humans to decide.

 "...I'll put replying to your proposition on hold.
-But we shall finish our fight here." _TL TODO:_ Second sentence is a bit unclear `この場は武器を納めてやる`
+But we shall finish our fight here."

+_TL Note:_ Second sentence is weirdly phrased `この場は武器を納めてやる`, as if saying `we'll lower our weapons here`, but `納めて` is rather used to settle things up.
+So I'm rather unsure how to phrase it correctly

 After long, very long silence passed.
 Yurun Resistance's Commander nodded with anguishing look.